Implementing Hosted Pages

 Before you Begin

-Before you can implement BlueSnap Checkout Hosted Pages, complete the following and satisfy the Website Requirements:
+Before you can implement BlueSnap Checkout, complete the following:

 Website Requirements

 • Success page — Post-checkout landing page that notifies your shopper that the transaction succeeded.
 For example, this page might summarize the payment and shipping information.
-Define this with Success URL in your Merchant portal.
+After you develop this page, log in to the Merchant Portal and go to BlueSnap Checkout > Checkout Settings and enter its URL in Success URL.

 • Cancel page — Post-checkout landing page that confirms that the transaction was canceled and no funds will be transferred from your shopper's account.
-Define this with Cancel URL in your Merchant portal.
+After you develop this page, log in to the Merchant Portal and go to BlueSnap Checkout > Checkout Settings and enter its URL in Cancel URL.

 Basic Implementation

-These steps implement BlueSnap Checkout so you can complete a sale on your website and verify the transaction.
+These steps implement BlueSnap Checkout so you can collect shopper payment information on your website and securely process transactions with BlueSnap.

-Add the BlueSnap Javascript to your site.
-BlueSnap provides a Javascript file for both the sandbox and production environments.
-Below are the script elements for each environment:
+BlueSnap provides a unique Javascript file for the sandbox and production environments so you can test your implementation before processing live transactions.
+Below are sample HTML script elements for each environment:

 <script type="text/javascript" src="sandpay.bluesnap.com/web-sdk/5/bluesnap.js"></script>